mchlbataller/pup-sis-survey-automation/README.md

 7. Look for this code: `rating = null`.
 Change the `null` to your Professor rating (from 1-5, highest is 5).
 8. Hit enter then submit your form if there are no errors.

-*Please check your survey form before submitting to make sure the generated answers will be fit with your actual score in mind.
+*Please check your survey form before submitting to make sure the generated answers will be fit with the actual question.
 I will not be liable for ANY damages caused by this program.*

 ## Issues
 Please make an issue if there is anything wrong with the program.